privacysandstorm/privacysandstorm.github.io/content/en/_index.md

 Here is the [Slack
 invite](https://join.slack.com/t/privacysandstorm/shared_invite/zt-2lg4ypm6d-PL6fhihCrRE19sxJEBgJNA),
-please use your real name and state your corresponding affiliation (if any).
+please use your real name and state your affiliation (if any) on your profile.

 {{< /columns >}}